Message received. We will be in touch.

 From the Inside.

-The compliance requirements, the common gaps, and the specific failure patterns in these industries are not hypothetical to us.
+The compliance requirements, the common gaps, and the specific failure patterns in these industries are not hypothetical.
 They are documented experience.

 Federal / DoD

 RMF, FedRAMP, CMMC.
-Direct experience with ATO processes, SOW gaps, and the compliance-versus-security failure mode inside defense contracting.
+Direct experience with ATO processes, SOW gaps, and the compliance-vs-security failure mode inside defense contracting.

 Healthcare

 HIPAA, HITRUST CSF, HL7/FHIR security.
-Specific experience with offshore PHI access gaps that SOC 2 and HITRUST certifications do not cover.
+Specific experience with offshore PHI access gaps that SOC 2 and HITRUST certifications do not surface.

 Financial Services